gopro/OpenGoPro/demos/python/sdk_wireless_camera_control/docs/index.rst

   - manage camera ready / encoding
   - periodically sends keep alive signals
 - Includes detailed logging for each module
-- Includes demo scripts installed as command-line applications to show BLE and WiFi functionality such as:
+- Includes demo scripts installed as command-line applications to show BLE, WiFi, and USB functionality such as:

   - Take a photo
   - GUI to send all commands and view the live / preview stream
+  - Configure and view a GoPro webcam stream
   - Take a video
   - Log the battery